gimmer/RPG-Maker-MV-Plugins/Utilities/LicenseBoardMaker/README.md

 10. Save the map
 11. Double click on "mapConverter.html" and open it in your web browser.
 12. Drag the Map000x.json file from the project's data folder onto the "Drag Here" square.
 13. Save the Licenses.json file it creates in the data folder of your project

+##Credits:
+[Codapill](codapill.com) for all graphical assets provided!